berberberk/langsplat-dinov2/README.md

 **🔴 Semantic Mapping**

-This made it possible to achieve a better semantic reconstruction of the scene compared to the approach used in the LangSplat research paper, the authors of which relied on the SAM segmentation model.
+The implementation of DINOv2 features made it possible to achieve a better semantic reconstruction of the scene compared to the approach used in the LangSplat research paper, the authors of which relied on the SAM segmentation model.
 We have replaced the most computationally demanding stage of the LangSplat pipeline with DINOv2 features, reducing the preprocessing time of each frame by more than 50 times.

 **🟢 Natural Language Querying**